 An example would be you telling yourself: ‘I will never get the promotion because nobody likes me’.
 This is another way of telling yourself that you’re not likable or worthy.

 Identify all the labels you give yourself in order to understand why your self-esteem is so low.

 Those are the messages you keep on telling yourself.

 Do this for at least a couple of weeks.

 Once you identify your beliefs (through those labels and messages), ask yourself whether they empower you or limit you.
 And if you wish to keep them.

 If you decide to let them go, you will need to find a replacement, as no belief can be simply erased.

-In order to find a replacement, look for a message that cancels the previous one and start repeating it to yourself.
+In order to find a replacement, look for a message that cancels the previous one and starts repeating it to yourself.

-Using the same example as before, you might have been telling yourself that you’re not likeable.
+Using the same example as before, you might have been telling yourself that you’re not likable.